energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ## General info

-For the [Brains4Buildings project](https://brains4buildings.org/), we collected data about CO₂ concentration, ventilation rate and occupancy data for several weeks between October 10 and November 2, 2022.
+For the [Brains4Buildings project](https://brains4buildings.org/), we collected data about CO₂ concentration, ventilation rate and occupancy for several weeks between October 10 and November 2, 2022.
 This data was collected to answer two research questions:

-A. To what extent can we reliably derive ventilation rates in a room from:
+A. To what extent can we reliably derive the ventilation flow rate in a room from:
  * Measured time series data about the occupancy in that room, and
  * Measured data about the CO₂ concentration in a room?

 B.	To what extent can we reliably derive occupancy in a room based on:
- * Measured data about the ventilation rate in a room, and
+ * Measured data about the ventilation flow rate in a room, and
  * Measured data about the CO₂ concentration in a room?

+## Data management

+Before we started recruitment, we requested and [obtained approval for our study from Windesheim Research Ethics Committee](https://edu.nl/vfcgp), based on a description of the research, the [privacy policy](https://edu.nl/x8wpd) and [Data Management Policy](https://edu.nl/y7tyx).

-## Recruitment
+## Subject recruitment

 Subjects were recruited via a recruitment e-mail targeted at people known to work in office rooms that satisfied the [inclusion criteria](#inclusion-criteria) for office rooms.
-Subjects could volunteer to participate and give informed consent by filling out an [online recruitment survey](data_management\Vragenlijst_B4B_Bluetooth-extra.pdf), which is ([also available in Qualtrics qsf-format](data_management\Vragenlijst_B4B_Bluetooth-extra.qsf)).

 ## Inclusion criteria

-Inclusion criteria for office rooms were:
+Inclusion criteria for office rooms at Windesheim  were:
-* office rooms at Windesheim were only eligible if we could obtain PIR-based occupancy data and CO₂ concentration data via the existing Building Management System (BMS);
+* PIR-based occupancy data, CO₂ concentration data and ventilation data was available via the existing Building Management System (BMS);
 * 75% or more of the occupants of an office room must consent to their presence being tracked.

 Inclusion criteria for subjects were:
+* subjects provided informed by filling out an [online recruitment survey](https://edu.nl/cnh8v), ([also available in Qualtrics qsf-format](https://edu.nl/t6pbv)), which also referred to the [privacy policy](https://edu.nl/x8wpd) and verified the inclusion criteria below;
 * subjects must work at Windesheim University of Applied Sciences in one of the eligible office rooms, typically for more than one hour per week;
-* subjects must have a smartphone;
+* subjects must have a smartphone running Android or an Apple iPhone;
 * subjects must give the static Bluetooth MAC address of their smartphone to the researchers for the purpose of the research;
 * subjects must be willing to turn / leave on their Bluetooth on their smartphone when they were at Windesheim.

-We only installed a [Twomes M5Stack CoreInk + SCD41](https://github.com/energietransitie/twomes-scd41-presence-firmware) measurement device in an office room if more than 75% of the known number of regular office room occupants provided informed consent.
+We only installed a [Twomes M5Stack CoreInk + SCD41](https://edu.nl/ca8py) measurement device in an office room if more than 75% of the known number of regular office room occupants provided informed consent.
 We never tracked presence via Bluetooth without informed consent; the measurement devices we use are technically incapable of tracking Bluetooth based presence without a static Bluetooth MAC-address.

-## Data management

-This repository includes the [Data Management Plan](data_management\DMP_online_Brains4Buildings_data_collection_Windesheim_winter_2022-2023.pdf) and [privacy policy (in Dutch)](data_management\privacy\index.html) for this study, which can be expanded to a [summary](data_management\privacy\privacy-summary.html) and a [full version](data_management\privacy\privacy-full.html).
-For the study we requested and obtained [permission from the Windesheim Research Ethics Committee (document in Dutch)](data_management\ethische_goedkeuring_B4B-ECOhW-2022-003.pdf).

 ## Metadata

-The file [b4b-room-metadata.zip](metadata\b4b-room-metadata.zip) contains metadata that may be needed for analysis for each of the three rooms in the open dataset.
+The file [b4b-room-metadata.zip](metadata/b4b-room-metadata.zip) contains metadata that may be needed for analysis for each of the three rooms in the open dataset.

 | id     | room__m3 <sup>1</sup> | vent_max__m3_h_1 <sup>2</sup>|
 |--------|----------|------------------|